wraiford/ibgib/ionic-gib/README.md

 circularity (or any for that matter).
 Might be a problem with ionic/angular-specific blindness.

+## testing

+Testing uses Karma + Jasmine.
+Any file that ends with *.spec.ts will be included automatically.

+If you want to limit your tests, you can change any `describe` or `it` clauses to `fdescribe`/`fit`.
+This tells the test runner to only execute those specs.

 # notes

 [^1]: A DLT technology, but not coming from the blockchain/Bitcoin paradigm; rather it has been a separate evolutionary path to address issues of massively parallel execution more akin to Event Sourcing (if anything) with content address hashes being Gödelian number addresses across infinite address spaces.